Fibre composites in wind turbines

 Trend: Use of CFRP

-Christoph Kensche, a specialist for wind turbines at Composites United e.V., and head of the working group there, summarizes a scenario: “In the future, there will also be an increased use of CFRP in our sector.
+Stefan Steinacker, Cluster Managing Director CU BW and contact person in Composites United e.V. for the working group “Fiber Composites in Wind Energy” summarizes a scenario: “In the future, there will also be an increased use of CFRP in our sector.
 Carbon fiber-reinforced plastics make it possible to produce ever larger and optimized rotor blades for wind turbines.
 Automated manufacturing processes are being further developed to reduce costs and improve quality.
 Performance, aerodynamics and aeroacoustics are also being improved.
 And there will also be large, split blades so that transport and assembly challenges can be better solved.
 It is also conceivable that the towers will be designed in carbon concrete”.
 Franz Weißgerber from Carbon-Werke Weißgerber adds: “A large part of the CFRP used worldwide today is used in rotor blades.
 There is a lot of music in the recycling of rotor blades.
 Every step we take here will also help to increase acceptance of the technology”.